TanStack/query/README.md

   - This must be a unique `string` representing the entire query key.
   - It must be stable and deterministic and should not change if things like the order of variables are changed or shuffled.
 - `queryFnArgs: Array<any>`
-  - This array will be spread into to the query function arguments and should be the same format as the queryKey but be deterministically stable and should not change structure if the variables of the query stay the same, but change order within array position.
+  - This array will be spread into the query function arguments and should be the same format as the queryKey but be deterministically stable and should not change structure if the variables of the query stay the same, but change order within array position.

 > An additional `stableStringify` utility is also exported to help with stringifying objects to have sorted keys.

 ### URL Query Key Serializer Example

-The example below shows how to build your own serializer for use with urls and use it with React Query:
+The example below shows how to build your own serializer for use with URLs and use it with React Query:

 ```js
 import { ReactQueryConfigProvider, stableStringify } from 'react-query'